becauseinterwebs/TKTalkie/tktalkieV2/README.md

 # TKTalkie v2.0

 The TKTalkie software is part of the TKTalkie DIY project.
-This revision has some significant changes designed to making it easier to configure and use the system WITHOUT having to recompile and upload the software to the hardward device and contains the following improvements:
+This revision has some significant changes designed to making it easier to configure and use the system WITHOUT having to recompile and upload the software to the Teensy board and contains the following improvements:

   - Text config file allows you to customize settings and options without having to recompile the code
   - Calibration wizard added to help find optimum settings for your particular use